MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ## Bot creation and environments

+### The creation of my bot takes long time.
+Is that expected?
+Currently, it can take up to 15 minutes to create the first bot within a tenant.
+While the bot being created you can explore the portal.
+Note that any changes won't get saved until the bot is fully created.

 ### Why do I get an error that I do not have permissions to any environments?

 It is possible that you do not have read/write access to any environments.
 In this case, you will see the error: “You do not have permissions to any environments.
 Please get access from an administrator.”